orlamadden/hello-world-apparel/README.md

 #### Images

 The product images used across the website have been created by me in Photoshop.
-Aside from programming, a hobby of mine is creating pop culture t-shirt designs, and these are some designs that I have sold over the years.
+Aside from programming, a hobby of mine is creating pop culture t-shirt designs, and the designs on Hello World Apparel are some designs that I have created and sold over the past 6 years.

+#### Icons
+Fontawesome icons were used across the website to aid in displaying content and navigation.

 ##### back to [top](#table-of-contents)